haku/Onosendai/README.md

 * Read Later column: any tweet can be saved locally for reading later.
 * Background feed fetching and caching.
 * In-line image previews from Twitter, Instagram, Twitpic and Imgur.
+* Preemptive background image fetching (handy when out of network range).

 Supported Services
 ------------------